 The Florida Department of Health updates its COVID-19 reports to include the number of cases per day by city, in addition to the number of cases per county, and statewide totals.
 The City of Sanibel home page provides direct access to these daily reports.

-To stop the spread of COVID-19, the City of Sanibel hereby orders all Sanibel accommodations to immediately take these steps:
+To stop the spread of COVID-19, the City of Sanibel orders all Sanibel accommodations to take these steps:

 Community Park, 2221 Periwinkle Way

 City of Sanibel Proclamation 20-016 temporarily closes public parking lots, the Community Park and the playground.

 Tolls/Transportation: In-person cash toll collections are suspended.
 Toll collections are via transponder or are billed by mail via license plate scan.
 The LeeWay Service Center remains closed to the public.
 Customer service is offered through a 24-hour drop box at the LeeWay Service Center, and by mail and fax.